afrl-rq/OpenUxAS/external_libraries/polygon_merge/README.md

 # Polygon Merge #

 ## PVS ##
 The PVS files that this SPARK Ada code is based on can be found in the NASA PVS libraries at `https://github.com/nasa/pvslib`.
-The directories containing the source code are primarily:
+The directories containing the PVS theories corresponding to the SPARK Ada code are primarily:
 * `line_segments`
 * `polygons`
 * `polygon_merge`